Durban Gen Teasers for December 2021: An STD scare causes frenzy

 Episode 307 - Tuesday, 7th of December 2021

 The Durban General staff members worry about the STD saga, and Dudu is puzzled to discover she was never pregnant.
-Thabo's dream to go back to the operating room comes true.
+Thabo's dream to go back to the operating room becomes true.

 Episode 308 - Wednesday, 8th of December 2021